NewKnowledge/d3m_unicorn/README.md

 ## Structure of this repo

-The core of this repo is `setup.py` and `nk_unicorn`.
+The core of this repo is `setup.py` and `d3m_unicorn`.

-This repo is pip-installsable and makes the contents of `nk_unicorn` available after installation.
+This repo is pip-installsable and makes the contents of `d3m_unicorn` available after installation.

 There is a flask wrapper for the library located in `http-wrapper`.
 It uses `nk_unicorn` and can be built with the `http.dockerfile`.
 For more information see [the README.md in `http-wrapper`](./http-wrapper/README.md)